Jumio/mobile-react/README.md

 ## Contact

 If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
 The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
 Check it out at: https://support.jumio.com.

+## Licenses
+The software contains third-party open source software.
+For more information, please see [Android licenses](https://github.com/Jumio/mobile-sdk-android/tree/master/licenses) and [iOS licenses](https://github.com/Jumio/mobile-sdk-ios/tree/master/licenses)

+This software is based in part on the work of the Independent JPEG Group.

 ## Copyright
 &copy; Jumio Corp.
 268 Lambert Avenue, Palo Alto, CA 94306